-Complacency is the enemy of progress.
-This is especially true in dynamic, constantly changing landscapes such as data privacy.
-As a result, Data Privacy Officers who have undergone DPO certification understand that staying on top of industry trends and insights is a must if they want to protect their organizations.
+They say that complacency is the enemy of progress.
+This couldn’t be any truer than in the world of data privacy, which is a constantly evolving and dynamic industry.
+As such, savvy Data Privacy Officers who have undergone DPO certification understand that staying on top of emerging industry trends and insights each year is necessary to protect their organizations.

 Companies are taking third-party risk management seriously

 Many companies choose to work with third-party vendors for their data privacy needs.
-However, third-party data breaches have been firmly in the spotlight in recent years–and the companies that have partnered with these third-party vendors have had to deal with the repercussions.
-Data Privacy Officers and other executives should make third-party risk management a priority since a simple “but it wasn’t our fault” simply doesn’t cut it.
+However, a study by Ponemon Institute showed that almost half of data breaches in the U.S. were third-party breaches.
+In such cases, the companies that have partnered with these third-party vendors have had to deal with the repercussions, both in terms of cost and brand perception.
+Given this, Data Privacy Officers and other executives should thoroughly vet and assess their third-party risk management service providers regularly throughout the length of the contract.
+After all, “it technically wasn’t our fault” is not an excuse consumers affected by a data breach will accept.

 Companies are investing in data privacy training for employees